Cyprus Turkish Peace Force Command: Strength

 The original force of 40,000 troops was reduced with Turkish authorities claiming that the Turkish force in Cyprus had been reduced to 17,500 in the 1990s.
 However, according to the UN Secretary-General “It is estimated that in recent years there have been in the northern part of the island a little under 30,000 armed forces of the Republic of Turkey (Turkish Forces) making it one of the most militarized areas in the world in terms of numbers of troops and numbers of civilian population.
 Recently moreover there have been indications that the total numbers of Turkish forces on the island may have increased” S994/680 7.6.1994.par.28.

-Turkish forces in Cyprus are part of the Turkish Aegean Army which is headquartered at Izmir in Turkey.
+Turkish forces in Cyprus are part of the Turkish Aegean Army which is headquartered at İzmir in Turkey.
 However, the commander of the Turkish troops reports directly to the Turkish General Staff in the capital, Ankara.
 The force is responsible for all security and is not directly involved in political matters of northern Cyprus.

 Since 16 August 1974, the Turkish Army has retained control of the northern 36.2% of Cyprus.